CSC207-2022F-UofT/course-project-group-140-q-a-forum/README.md

 - Jiajie Zhu ([Christinjiajie](https://github.com/Christinjiajie))

 # Introduction
+YOU NEED TO DOWN LOAD THE JAVX.MAIL package.
 ## 0. Design patterns
 We used the following design patterns in our project.
 * Dependency injection